About the Journal

 During the period of 2021-2022 CR Journal was attacked by system malware.
 Fortunately, since early 2024 CR Journal already recovery steadily then comprehensive published in the Online Journal System (OJS) since Volume 10 No 01 June 2024.
 Fully information about it, attached on the official statement document.

-CR Journal biannual publication accepts various article types, including research papers, reviews, technical records, and editorials.
+CR Journal biannual publication (June and December) accepts article types in the form of scientific papers.
 In a move to support open access, CR Journal implements a no-fee policy for published articles.

 Submission to CR Journal requires online registration and login.
 Authors can track their submissions through the online system.
 Only electronically submitted articles via the online portal are considered; all others are automatically rejected.
 For submission-related queries, the Editorial Office can be reached at [email protected].